 \section{Conclusion}

-We considered several problems related to dynamic connectivity data structures for disk graphs.
-First of all, we significantly improve the state of the art for unit disk graphs, by considering data structures tailored to this case.
-Furthermore, in the general bounded radius ratio case, we were able to improve the dependency on \(\Psi\) for updates.
+We discussed several problems related to dynamic connectivity in disk graphs.
+First of all, we significantly improved the state of the art for unit disk graphs, by developing data structures tailored to this case.
+Furthermore, in the general bounded radius ratio case, we were able to improve the dependency on $\Psi$ for updates.
 We then considered the incremental and decremental setting.
-For the incremental setting with bounded radius ratio, we gave an a data structure with an amortized update time, that is logarithmic in \(\Psi\) and polylogarithmic in \(n\) and near constant query time.
+For the incremental setting with bounded radius ratio, we gave a data structure with an amortized update time that is logarithmic in $\Psi$ and polylogarithmic in $n$ and near constant query time.

-In order to be able to give a similarly efficient data structure in the decremental setting, we first considered problems related to the lower envelopes of hyperplanes and more general functions.
-Using the these, we were able to describe a dynamic reveal data structure that is elemental for our decremental data structure and might be of independent interest.
-Using the \RDS, we were able to give data structures with \(O(\frac{\log n}{\log \log n})\) query time.
-In the bounded setting, the update time is again logarithmic in \(\Psi\) and polylogarithmic in \(n\), while for the setting of unbounded radius ratio, we managed to achieve a data structure whose update time depends only on \(n\).
+In order to obtain a similarly efficient data structure in the decremental setting, we first considered problems related to the lower envelopes of planes and more general two-dimensional surfaces.
+Using these, we were able to describe a dynamic revealing data structure that is fundamental for our decremental data structure and might be of independent interest.
+Using the \RDS, we were able to give data structures with $O(\log n/\log\log n)$ query time.
+In the bounded setting, the update time is again logarithmic in $\Psi$ and polylogarithmic in $n$, while for the setting of unbounded radius ratio, we managed to achieve a data structure whose update time depends only on $n$.

-For the semi-dynamic data structures described in \cref{sec:bounded,sec:unbounded}, this significantly improves the previously best time bounds that can be derived from the fully-dynamic data structure of Chan et al.~\cite{chan_dynamic_2011}.
+For the semi-dynamic data structures described in \cref{sec:bounded,sec:unbounded}, this significantly improves the previously best time bounds that can be derived from the fully dynamic data structure of Chan et al.~\cite{chan_dynamic_2011}.

-While giving significant improvements in some regards, there are still some open questions.
+There are still several open questions.
 First of all, our result in the incremental setting only deals with the setting of bounded radius ratio.
 We are currently working on extending it to the case of general disk graphs.
 Furthermore, as the incremental and decremental data structures we developed are significantly faster than the fully dynamic data structures, an interesting question would be if similar bounds can be achieved in the fully dynamic setting.